DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Related Work

-Many works have addressed the use of robotics for fruit picking including apples, strawberries, blackberries \cite{lv2019method, yu2019fruit, qiu2023tendon, hohimer2019design, de2024compliant, junge2023lab2field}.
-These works typically involve the construction of a novel soft gripper, which is unique to a specific fruit or berry.
+\review{Robotic fruit manipulation is still relatively underexplored in literature, with most applications targeting harvesting as opposed to the post-harvest processes.
+Previous works include robotic fruit picking of apples, strawberries, blackberries, and peppers \cite{lv2019method, yu2019fruit, qiu2023tendon, hohimer2019design, de2024compliant, junge2023lab2field}.} These works typically involve the construction of a novel soft gripper, which is unique to a specific fruit or berry.
 In \cite{lv2019method} they focus on apples, and \cite{qiu2023tendon, de2024compliant} on blackberries.
 While these grippers generally perform well, they are limited to a single type of fruit.
-They typically prevent damage through modality specific designs \cite{de2024compliant, hohimer2019design} and low dimensional sensing \cite{junge2023lab2field}.
-In this work, we focus on a general gripper capable of manipulating arbitrary fruit.
-Rather than relying solely on soft robotics techniques or complex designs, we utilize the expressive tactile sensing of DenseTact to prevent damage.
+They typically prevent damage through modality specific designs \cite{de2024compliant, hohimer2019design, porichis2024imitation} and low dimensional sensing \cite{junge2023lab2field} or by not touching the fruit at all \cite{kim2025autonomous}.
+In this work, we focus on a general gripper capable of manipulating arbitrary fruit. \review{Rather than relying solely on soft robotics techniques or complex designs, we utilize optical tactile sensing.}